 ENGLISH WAY – CAMINO INGLÉS

-Walking: Ferrol.
-Technically you will only need to walk from Neda (a few kms outside Ferrol) in order to qualify for your certificate however we recommend you start your trip in Ferrol.
+Walking: Camino from Ferrol.
+Technically you will only need to walk from Neda (a few kilometres outside Ferrol) in order to qualify for your certificate however we recommend you start your trip in Ferrol.

-Cycling: no. Since the English Way is quite a short route, you won’t qualify for the Compostela certificate if you are cycling however it will be still a very enjoyable experience.
+Cycling: no. Since the English Way is quite a short route (less than 200km), you won’t qualify for the Compostela certificate if you are cycling however it will be still a very enjoyable experience.

 NORTHERN WAY – CAMINO DEL NORTE

-Walking: Vilalba.
+Walking: Camino from Vilalba.
 The hamlet of Baamonde marks the minimum distance required to get a Camino Certificate however we recommend starting in Vilalba, which is a bigger town and much easier to access to start your walk.

-Cycling: Navia.
+Cycling: Camino from Navia.
 Technically you will need to cycle at least from the village of Tapia de Casariego between Navia and Ribadeo.
 We suggest starting your cycle in Navia.

 ORIGINAL WAY – CAMINO PRIMITIVO